Make an Entrance

 CO-DESIGN PROCESS

-CTU will recruit 20 passionate local people as Neighbourhood Designers to co-design the Make an Entrance project.
-Collaborating with urban designers, artists and architects, participants will help translate community priorities into tangible improvements.
+CTU has recruited 20 passionate local people as Neighbourhood Designers to help co-design the Make an Entrance project.
+Collaborating with urban designers, artists and architects, participants will translate community priorities into tangible improvements.

 Exhibitions and panel discussions will be held throughout the design process to broaden participation, ensuring a wide range of voices shape the final designs.